juliuspr/on-hornplaying/content/conceptual/sound-production/embouchure/low-pressure/_index.md

 ---
-title: 🟡 Low Mouthpiece Pressure
+title: Low Mouthpiece Pressure
 weight: 15
+status: in-progress
 ---

 Keep the mouthpiece pressure to the minimum.
 This will help the lips to vibrate more freely.